What is North Carolina Landlord Tenant Law?

-Please Note: The landlord must give the tenant written notice of the name of the bank that is holding the tenant’s security deposit or the name and address of the insurance company providing a bond to cover the security deposit.
+Please Note: Under the North Carolina landlord tenant law, the landlord must give the tenant written notice of the name of the bank that is holding the tenant’s security deposit or the name and address of the insurance company providing a bond to cover the security deposit.

 My tenant has moved out, what do I do with their security deposit?